-PostgreSQL has a lot of built-in functions, such as Trigonometric Functions, String Functions, IP address functions, etc. But we're not limited by built-in functions.
-PostgreSQL (as well as other RDBMS) allows to create custom functions.
+PostgreSQL has a lot of built-in functions, such as Trigonometric Functions, String Functions, IP address functions, etc. But we’re not limited by built-in functions.
+PostgreSQL (as well as other RDBMS) allows creating custom functions.
 In this tutorial we will take a look at user-defined functions.

 PostgreSQL supports the following programming languages for writing functions: